Opendigitalradio/dablin/README.md

 Usually the `glibc` implementation of `iconv` is available.
 If this is not the case, in addition `libiconv` is required.

 In rare cases, the target architecture does not support *atomics*.
-To address such a case, DABlin is also linked against GCC's `libatomic` if needed.
+In such a case, DABlin is linked against GCC's `libatomic`.
 This lib usually is an (indirect) dependency of GCC itself.

 On Debian or Ubuntu, mpg123, FAAD2, SDL2 and gtkmm are packaged and installed
 with: